 Nestled deep in the heart of the scenic Blue Ridge Mountains

 Asheville, NC is one of the most exciting small cities you’ll ever be privileged to visit.
 It is a trendy haven for musicians, artists and craftspeople from all over the world.
 Arrive early and enjoy the red carpet VIP treatment you will receive at the regal Crowne Plaza Resort, your festival location, and take a little extra time to enjoy the local year-round sights and attractions this eclectic and charming area has to offer.

 The lineup of performers for 2015 Bluegrass First Class is unbeatable!

-Friday will feature the impeccable harmonies of 7-time Female Vocalist of the Year Rhonda Vincent & The Rage, 5-time IBMA Male Vocalist of the year Russell Moore & IIIrd Tyme Out, North Carolina’s own Lou Reid & Carolina, Newton & Thomas, the old duet sounds from the 30′s and 40′s with the Crazy Water Crystals, and a professional band all of whom have graduated from East Tennessee State University (ETSU), Sons of Bluegrass, with special guest, Amethyst.
-This will be an exciting day of the different sounds of Bluegrass Music.
+Friday will feature the impeccable harmonies of 7-time Female Vocalist of the Year Rhonda Vincent & The Rage, 5-time IBMA Male Vocalist of the year Russell Moore & IIIrd Tyme Out.
+Bluegrass Music Hall of Famer and IBMA’s 7-time winner for Vocal Group of the Year Doyle Lawson & Quicksilver will surely bring a memorable performance.
+Let’s not forget the sweet sound of 5-time IBMA Femal Vocalist of the Year Dale Ann Bradley, as well as Adkins and Loudermilk.
+This will be an exciting day with the different sounds of Bluegrass Music.